 How Condensing Furnaces Work

-A condensing furnace is a style of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
-This reduces the quantity of energy wasted, increases energy efficiency and lowers greenhouse gas emissions.
-It also will take less natural gas to produce the same amount of heat when comparing one to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
+This reduces the extent of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
+It also demands less natural gas to generate the same rate of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Generally speaking, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
-If you don’t schedule routine maintenance, the unit may not last as long.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+Usually, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the equipment may have a significantly shorter life span.

 Why Condensing Furnaces Cost More

-A variable-speed furnace doesn’t operate all the time.
-Alternatively, it runs at different speeds depending on the temperature in your Greater Richmond home as well as the amount of energy it requires to reach that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Instead, it runs at different speeds based on the temperature in your Greater Richmond home as well as the amount of energy it needs to sustain that temperature.

-When sufficient energy is required to maintain your desired temperature level, the furnace will increase to a higher speed to manage the higher demand.
+When sufficient energy is needed to maintain your set temperature level, the furnace will switch to a higher speed to manage the higher demand.
 Doing this will ensure more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces